 Solely within this space, the game would have faced few competitors and carved a path of its own within the medium, free from the expectation and criteria associated with other beat ‘em up action games.
 Instead, Deadpool bursts out of the gates participating in two races: “Race Inspiring Triumphant Execution (RITE)” and “Race Oh No Gah (RONG)”.
 With a foot in each, the game compromises the strength of its refreshing parody, competing in a marathon it needn’t have joined to begin with.

-When running at its own pace in RITE, the game fulfils its primary objective: pouring on the gamer in-jokes and goofy charisma of Deadpool himself.
+When running at its own pace in RITE, the game fulfills its primary objective: pouring on the gamer in-jokes and goofy charisma of Deadpool himself.
 The tone is immediately set during the game’s opening, featuring phone calls to Nolan North and High Moon Studios’ game director, Peter Della Penna, discussing the viability of creating their own Deadpool video game.

 This shameless and unapologetic approach to the medium is refreshing, producing the same respectful laugh you’d give to a dull and to-the-point salesman.
 Rather than plug its ears and scream, “La la la la, it’s the Animus!”, a large part of Deadpool’s comedy is born from the frank admission that this is a game; enemy corpses flicker before finally disappearing, a streak of sonic-like collectibles leads the way, and elements of the HUD that developers work so hard to hide is treated like an irritating formality here.
 But beyond the creative camera work and nutty one-liners, a scrapheap of untapped potential and dry beat ‘em up gameplay awaits.